🚗 Autonomous Driving¶

 -

-This paper proposes SHARP, a motion prediction framework based on short-window streaming inference.
-It explicitly maintains and updates agent latent representations across time steps via an instance-aware context streamer module, and employs a dual-objective training strategy to achieve state-of-the-art streaming performance on the Argoverse 2 multi-agent benchmark while maintaining minimal latency.
+Proposes SHARP, a motion forecasting framework based on short-window streaming inference.
+It explicitly maintains and updates agent latent representations across time steps via an instance-aware context stream module.
+Combined with a dual-objective training strategy, it achieves SOTA on the Argoverse 2 multi-agent benchmark for streaming inference while maintaining extremely low latency.

 - SimScale: Learning to Drive via Real-World Simulation at Scale